 Parents and educators should be able to know the common warning signs and prevention of cyberbullying.
-The rate of cyberbullying is increasing day by day according to digital access of a child.
+Unfortunately, the rate of cyberbullying is increasing day by day, according to the digital access of a child.

 Warning Signs of Cyberbullying

-According to the National Crime Prevention Association, cyberbullying occur when teens send or post text or images by using the Internet, cell phones, or other devices to intend hurting or make ashamed of another individual.
+According to the National Crime Prevention Association, cyberbullying occurs when teens send or post text or images by using the Internet, cell phones, or other devices intended to hurt or make ashamed of another individual.

 Symptoms of Withdrawal:

-Has your child been lethal from his usual habit?
+Has your child been lethal from his habit?
 A few symptoms constantly like:

-- wake up later than normal or sleeping more,
+- Wake up later than usual or sleep more,

-- Does he/she want to avoid something?
+- Do they want to avoid something?
 Or

 - showing a depressed mood at home?